US Supreme Court denies Nevada church's appeal of virus rule

 “The idea that allowing Calvary Chapel to admit 90 worshipers present a greater public health risk than allowing casinos to operate at 50% capacity is hard to swallow,” he wrote.

-Kavanaugh said he agreed that courts should be “very differential to the states' line-drawing in opening businesses and allowing certain activities during the pandemic.”
+Kavanaugh said he agreed that courts should be “very deferential to the states' line-drawing in opening businesses and allowing certain activities during the pandemic.”

 “But COVID-19 is not a blank check for a state to discriminate against religious people, religious organizations and religious services,” he wrote in his own dissent.
 “Nevada is discriminating against religion.”

-Note: This story was first published on July 24, 2020.
-It was updated on July 25, 2020 to correct that Justice Brett Kavanaugh said courts should be “deferential” to states, not “differential.”